The Beverly Hillbillies: Reception

+Irene Ryan and Buddy Ebsen in the Beverly Hillbillies episode "The Clampetts in Washington", 1970.

 The Beverly Hillbillies received generally poor reviews from contemporary critics.
 The New York Times called the show "strained and unfunny"; Variety called it "painful to sit through".
 Gilbert Seldes wrote in TV Guide, "The whole notion on which The Beverly Hillbillies is founded is an encouragement to ignorance...
 But it is funny.
 What can I do?"
-CBS executives William S. Paley and Frank Stanton also disliked the show but did not interfere with the decisions of network head James T. Aubrey, whose preference for "hick-coms" such as Hillbillies made CBS the dominant Big Three television network.
+CBS executives William S. Paley and Frank Stanton also disliked the show but did not interfere with the decisions of network head James T. Aubrey, whose preference for "hick-coms" such as The Beverly Hillbillies made CBS the dominant Big Three television network.

 Regardless of the poor reviews, the show shot to the top of the Nielsen ratings shortly after its premiere and stayed there for several seasons.
 During its first two seasons, it was the number-one program in the US; during its second season, it earned some of the highest ratings ever recorded for a half-hour sitcom.
 The season-two episode "The Giant Jackrabbit" also became the most-watched telecast up to the time of its airing and remains the most-watched half-hour episode of a sitcom, as well.
 The series enjoyed excellent ratings throughout its run, although it had fallen out of the top 20 most-watched shows during its final season.

 In 1997, the season-three episode "Hedda Hopper's Hollywood" was ranked number 62 on "TV Guides 100 Greatest Episodes of All Time".
 Film professor Janet Staiger wrote that "the problem for these reviewers [who disliked the show] was that the show confronted the cultural elite's notions of quality entertainment".
-Media scholar Robert Thompson of Syracuse University described Hillbillies as "the clash of folk art and greedy consumerism".
+Media scholar Robert Thompson of Syracuse University described The Beverly Hillbillies as "the clash of folk art and greedy consumerism".